lfades/cottz-flow-router-auth/README.md

 ]);
 ```
 ### permissionGranted ()
-returns true if all controllers passed
+returns true if all allows passed
 ```js
 Tracker.autorun(function () {
   if (FlowRouter.Auth.permissionGranted())